Abhaybsingh19w33/SAP/OData/13 Create Data using Deep Entity.md

 ![alt text](image-195.png)

 Here is a sample code that can be used to implement Sales Order create a scenario using a BAPI.
-Here, using the key VBELN for the header entity, it can be checked whether it’s a ‘create scenario’ or an ‘update scenario’, and accordingly the BAPI can be called.
+Here, using the key VBELN for the header entity, it can be checked whether it's a 'create scenario' or an 'update scenario', and accordingly the BAPI can be called.
 I have only added code with CREATE BAPI and the code for UPDATE BAPI is something that you can write if needed.

 Code Reference
 ```